Re-Creators/create-react-component/README.md

-# create-react-component
+# manage-component

-Simple tool for create existing component into your react application.
+Simple cli for manage your react component.